fiorotto8/PicosecDataAnalysis/README.md

 - `analyze_PErun.py` is for the analysis of the multi-photo-electron response
 - `process_TIMErun.py` is for the processing of the time resolution runs
 - `analyze_TIMErun.py` is for the analysis of the timing runs after the processing
+- `FFTanalyzer.py` is useful to get the FFT spectrum of signals and noise (work in progress)

 ### Requirements